-R-51.
+R-52.
 Modification of Award

-- (a) Within 20 calendar days after the transmittal of an award, the arbitrator on his or her initiative, or any party, upon notice to the other parties, may request that the arbitrator correct any clerical, typographical, technical, or computational errors in the award.
-The arbitrator is not empowered to redetermine the merits of any claim already decided. - (b) If the modification request is made by a party, the other parties shall be given 10 calendar days to respond to the request.
+- (a) Within 20 calendar days after the transmittal of an award, the arbitrator on his or her initiative, or any party, upon notice to the other parties, may request that the arbitrator, through the AAA, clarify the award or correct any clerical, typographical, technical, or computational errors in the award.
+In clarifying the award or correcting clerical, typographical, technical, or computational errors in it, the arbitrator is not empowered to redetermine the merits of any claim already decided. - (b) If the modification request is made by a party, the other parties shall be given 10 calendar days to respond to the request.
 The arbitrator shall dispose of the request within 20 calendar days after transmittal by the AAA to the arbitrator of the request and any response thereto. - (c) If applicable law provides a different procedural time frame, that procedure shall be followed.

-R-52.
+R-53.
 Release of Documents